LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 of the data size :math:`n`.
 Examples include but are not limited to:

+- :math:`O(1)` is constant time,
+  characterized by a calculation with a limited number of steps.
 - :math:`O(n)` is linear time; often characterized by a single loop
 - :math:`O(n^2)` is the time squared; often characterized by a nested loop
 - :math:`O(log\ n)` is logarithmic (base 2) time; often characterized by a loop that repeatedly divides its work in half.
 The binary search is a well-known example.
 - :math:`O(n\ log\ n)` is an example of a hybrid.
 Perhaps there is an outer loop that is linear and an inner loop that is logarithmic.